Installation

 systemctl start cnspec.service

-Each time the service starts, it runs a local scan based on the selected policies and sends the results to this machine's space in Mondoo Platform.
-You can then view the results in the Mondoo Console.
+The service runs cnspec in serve mode, which performs a local scan every hour based on the policies enabled for this machine's space in Mondoo Platform.
+You can view the results in the Mondoo Console.

 cnspec scan local

-During the scan, if cnspec finds a configuration file (mondoo.yml), it loads the policies enabled for this machine's space in Mondoo Platform.
-If cnspec doesn't find a configuration file, it scans based on Mondoo's free, open source policies. cnspec loads the policies into memory and runs the scan.
+If cnspec finds a configuration file (mondoo.yml), it loads the policies enabled for this machine's space.
+If it doesn't find a configuration file, it scans based on Mondoo's free, open source policies.

-You can also set the proxy settings from within cnspec during registration or add them to the mondoo.yml configuration file.
+You can configure a proxy during registration or in the configuration file.

 cnspec login --token 'YOUR_TOKEN_HERE' --api-proxy 'http://1.1.1.1:8080' --config '/etc/opt/mondoo/mondoo.yml'